danniliustat/bigcare/README.md

 The course is divided into five chapters, starting with the initial overview of the tools and pipeline using toy or example datasets.
 This section will give you a general idea of the different steps involved in GWAS analysis.
 The subsequent chapters will focus on the breast cancer case study from GEO.
 These chapters will provide a hands-on experience of analyzing real-world data.

 ### Programming Language:
 Throughout this course, we will primarily use the programming languages Bash and R. It is essential that you have a working knowledge of both languages before carrying out your own analysis.
-Please ensure that you have the **terminal** application and **R** installed on your laptop to actively participate in the course.
+Please ensure that you have **RStudio** installed on your laptop to actively participate in the course.

+- **Install R and RStudio**: You can download R and RStudio at [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/).
+Choose the installation files that are suitable for your laptop system.
+You have to install R before installing RStudio.
+  - After you launch RStudio, locate the bottom left panel which has two tabs "Console" and "Terminal".
+We will mainly use these two tabs for our course.
+"Console" window is used to run R codes and "Terminal" window can access your system shell.
+For macOS users, "Terminal" can run Bash commands directly.
+You will start by setting your working directory to the downloaded "bigcare-main" folder by typing: `cd /path/to/bigcare-main` (change this path to where you saved it).

+  However, Windows users need to use another "Powershell" App to run Bash codes because the default system shell language for Windows is Windows commands, which is different from Bash.
+See notes below.

+  **Special Notes to Windows Users**:
+  Windows has two command-line shells, Command shell and Windows Powershell.
+Command shell is specific to Windows system and can be run in "Command Prompt" App or in RStudio Terminal.
+But Windows commands are NOT the same as Bash commands!
+Powershell App is the only place to run Bash commands for Windows users.
+For example, Bash codes such as "head" or "awk" can't be recogonized from RStudio Terminal, but can be run from Powershell.

+  To open Powershell, search for "Powershell" App in Windows menu.(Don't choose 'Command Prompt'.)
+You can also find it by pressing "windows+X" key and select "Terminal" in the menu appeared.
+Test whether you can run bash codes by typing `ls` in the terminal window.
+Then set your working directory to the downloaded "bigcare-main" folder by typing: `cd /path/to/bigcare-main` (change this path to where you saved it).

+  In GWAS analysis, we will also use tools likeyou can **ONLY** run PLINK program codes.
+If you would like to try Bash codes, please open "Windows Powershell" app and follow the same steps to set the paths.
+Still, Powershell App won't run PLINK codes, so you'll have to switch between Pwershell and RStudio Terminal.

 - Open **Terminal**
-  - In Windows: Windows has two command-line shells, Command shell and Windows Powershell.
-But the commands used for these two shells are slightly different.
-Search for "Powershell" App in Windows menu.(Don't use 'Command Prompt'.)
+  - In Windows: Search for "Powershell" App in Windows menu.(Don't use 'Command Prompt'.)
 If you can't find it, press "windows+X" key and select "Terminal" in the menu appeared.
 Test whether you can run bash codes by typing `ls` in the terminal window.
 Then navigate to the downloaded "bigcare-main" folder by typing: `cd /path/to/bigcare-main` (change this path to where you saved it).
   - In macOS: MacOS is able to run bash command line directly.
 Open the "Terminal" App and navigate to the downloaded "bigcare-main" folder by typing: `cd /path/to/bigcare-main` (change this path to where you saved it).
-- **Install R and RStudio**: You can download both R and RStudio at [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/).
-Choose the installation files that are suitable for your laptop system.
-You have to install R before installing RStudio.

 **Below is the folder structure in this repository**:
 - **Five .HTML files started with "1_..." to "5_..."**: These are the course materials with instructions, codes and outputs.
 Double click on them or drag these files to your browser to open.